Skip to navigation Skip to content

 Available formats include face to face, video conference, phone, and file assessment.

-The assessor records their format recommendation within the MAT/SA479 when recommending a referral for JCA.
+The assessor records their format recommendation in the MAT/SA479 when recommending a referral for JCA.

-The assessor must consider how an assessment with no customer contact and/or Treating Health Professional (THP) contact may impact on the assessment.
-See Table 3 for more information about contacting a THP.
+The assessor must consider how an assessment with no customer contact and/or treating health professional (THP) contact may impact on the assessment.
+See Table 3 for more details about contacting a THP.

 • face to face assessment, see Item 2